cloud-elements/devportal/docs/guides/common-resources/create.md

 1. From the __Element Instance Resources__ list, select the resource.

     ![Select Element Instance and Resource](img/Select-Element-Resource.png)

+    {% include tip.html content="If the list is long, use Search to filter it." %}

 1. Enter a name for your resource, and then click __Create__.